mighau/weatherapp-aajii/README.md

 ### Environment variables

-Create a file named `.env` to the `backend` folder with the following content:
+Create a file named `.env` to the `/backend` folder with the following content:

 > APPID=(your openweathermap API key)